Useful Notes / British Unis

 - The University of Glamorgan, which has strangely ended up the third-richest in the country behind Oxbridge due to its high intake of foreign students.

-- The University of Central Lancashire (UCLAN): Formerly Lancashire Polytechnic, situated in Preston.
-Has a sizeable population of mature and parttime students and an apparently vast advertising budget.
+- The University of Central Lancashire (UCLAn): Formerly Lancashire Polytechnic, situated in Preston.
+Has a sizeable population of mature and part-time students and an apparently vast advertising budget. note

 - University of the West of Scotland: A merger of Bell College, University of Paisley (formerly Paisley College of Technology) and Craigie College in Ayr.
 Also works on the Crichton campus of Glasgow University, though that's in Dumfries not Glasgow itself).